BiRG/pyopls/README.md

 y_pred = estimator.predict(X_test)
 ```
 ### Fit a discriminator (O-PLS-DA)
-The `OPLSDiscriminator` class is a subclass of `OPLS` designed to facilitate O-PLS-DA.
+The `OPLSDA` class is a subclass of `OPLS` designed to facilitate O-PLS-DA.
 Categorical variables will be
 binarized.
 If there is more than one category, only one category can be targeted at a time.
 The value for this category
 should be proved as `target_label`.
 In this example, we have three categories in `y`, 'a', 'b' and 'c' and we want to
 descriminate 'a' from the other two.
 The `predict_proba` and `predict_log_proba` predict the probability and log-probability